Archaeological Institute of America

 Project Proposal.
 The Museums and Exhibitions Committee attaches the greatest importance to the summary statement of your interest in museum work and how the proposed internship will help you to achieve your larger goals.
 It is helpful if you include background information outlining any past museum experience, field experience, and the reasons you wish to pursue museum work in general and this internship project in particular.
 Proposal to include information about the internship and your anticipated length of stay.
 Applicants must participate in the project for a summer (minimum of eight weeks) or a semester.

 Budget.
 An outline of anticipated expenses associated with participation in the project and a statement from the applicant indicating any other financial resources available or applied for, if any, to help cover these expenses.

 Transcripts.
 Official transcripts from the applicant’s college(s) or university(ies).
 Applicants must include completed and/or current transcripts for undergraduate/graduate work.
-Transcripts may be mailed with attention to Samantha Austin or sent digitally to email@example.com.
+Transcripts may be mailed with attention to Kati Albert or sent digitally to email@example.com.